m-31/labyrinth/day_13/README.md

 # Day 13 -

-the second maze challenge
+initialize maze

-# print the maze
+# print initialized maze

 merge github pull request

 look at [maze_02](maze_02.js) structure

-new challenge: create random maze, implement TODOs in [maze_03](maze_03.js)
+implement TODOs in [maze_03](maze_03.js)

+console log should produce a grid (each cell has no passages)

 push stable interim states to github